Landlord-Tenant Law Update: 2021 Repair and Deduct Statute

 The Oklahoma legislature passed an update to the old tenant repair-and-deduct statute during the 2021 session and the law took effect November 1, 2021.

-After November 1, 2021, tenants can provide the same written notice to their landlord, wait for a lack of landlord response, then make arrangements for the repairs – up to this point, the process is the same.
+Tenants can provide the same written notice to their landlord, wait for a lack of landlord response, then make arrangements for the repairs.
+Up to this point, the process is the same.
 Under the new law, tenants can now deduct up to one month’s rent payment (no matter what that rent payment amount may be), effectively withholding the next month’s payment from their landlord.

 Other helpful information: